 The Population Health building is a $230 million project made possible by the Bill & Melinda Gates Foundation.
 It will serve as the home for the UW’s Population Health Initiative and will house part of DEOHS, as well as the Institute for Health Metrics and Evaluation, the School of Public Health (SPH) and the Department of Global Health.

 Watch five months of construction in under one minute.
-To see more, visit the live view.
+To see more, [Link no longer available]

 The move offers an opportunity for DEOHS to consolidate our staff and programs and improve our ability to collaborate and interact with other public health colleagues, said DEOHS Professor Chris Simpson, who serves as department liaison for the new facility.